-- Students who receive a below 3.00 CGPA will be placed on academic probation and financial aid suspension.
+- Student who receive below a “C” will be placed on academic probation and financial aid suspension.
 The student will be required to complete the Financial Aid Appeal process and if approved the student will be eligible for financial aid for one payment period.
 The student may be required to complete an academic plan if it is determined that SAP cannot be achieved in one payment period to be considered for Federal Title IV funding.
 If the academic plan is approved the student may be required to: make “B’s” or better’ complete courses without incomplete grades (“B’s” or better for graduate students); do not withdraw from courses; complete a defined percentage above 67% of attempted hours; complete the term or semester with a 2.0 or higher GPA; and/or increase their CGPA.
 If the student does not make progress after the academic plan, s/he will no longer be eligible for Federal Title IV funding.

 - The student will be placed on suspension for Federal Title IV aid if SAP is not met during the probationary period.